Miraleste High School

+Public high school in Ranchos Palos Verdes, California, U.S.

 Miraleste High School was a public high school of the Palos Verdes Peninsula Unified School District (PVPUSD), located in Rancho Palos Verdes, California, in the Los Angeles metropolitan area.

 History

 In fall 1968, the school was established.
 At its opening, the school had a Parent Teacher Association; in 1969 the association began allowing students to participate, and so it became the "Parent Teacher Student Association."
 In 1971 there were about 1,500 students at Miraleste High.
 That year, there were 1,368 people participating in the PTSA, including 870 parents and 498 students.

 In 1977, several communities were rezoned to Miraleste from PVPUSD's other high schools, even ones in which those high schools were closer than Miraleste.
 This was despite community members arguing that Miraleste would have too many students.

 Miraleste had only high school grades prior to 1986.
 In 1986, grades 7-8 were transferred from the closed Dapplegray Intermediate School to Miraleste High.

 Miraleste High School had success at the highest level of high school athletic competition in Tennis at the National level and in California(CIF 4-A).
 Both MHS men´s & girls' tennis team were known for its success during the 80´s, achieving 6 CIF-Southern Section 4-A championships starting in 1981 with Coach and Algebra professor Clagg Offutt.
 According to the media the teams were described as a "dynasty".

 And even farther, the MHS Men's tennis team won the 1981 National Championship in a record and unprecedented manner, out of the 64 points to be disputed, MHS conquered all of the 64 points.
 The specialized tennis media (Tennis Magazine, World Tennis Magazine) considers MHS 81 team the Best High School Tennis Team of All Time.

 National Championships 4 individual Singles tournaments.
 (All the teams No. 1 players played in one singles draw, in another draw played all the No. 2, and so on with the No. 3 and 4).
 2 individual Doubles tournaments.
 (All the teams No. 1 doubles teams played in one doubles draw, in another draw played all the No. 2 doubles teams).

 In an unprecedented manner, and not repeated since, the MHS team won all of the tournaments.